If you're like me, you believe that self-defense is a natural-born right.

 But I am so thankful it did.

 And then I was thrust into a position of reluctant leadership.
-I was reluctant only because I had never been in this position.
+I was reluctant only because I had never been in such a position.

 But now I am so proud to be the president and founder of the USCCA.

-The USCCA has become so much more than I had ever envisioned.
+The USCCA has become so much more than Tonnie and I had ever envisioned.

 And now for something REALLY exciting.

-We’re on a mission, and I need YOUR help to make it happen.
+We’re on a mission, and we need YOUR help to make it happen.

-To reach this goal, I need your help.
-All I ask that you do is personally recommend the USCCA to your friends, family and relatives.
+To reach this goal, we need your help.
+All we ask is that you personally recommend the USCCA to your friends, family and relatives.
 You don’t have to ask them to send us any money or join our association.

 If you believe in what we’re doing, I simply ask that you spread the word.